 Understanding How We Deal

-No matter what the nature of a change, we tend to demonstrate similar behavior patterns when it occurs.
+No matter what the nature of an adjustment, we tend to demonstrate similar behavior patterns when it occurs.

 Some of us are open to and almost welcome new things.
 We tend to assume the best about the future.

-Others of us resist and push back on suggestions to any change that impacts us.
+Others of us resist and push back on any potential adjustments that may impacts us.

 If it’s required, those of us in this camp often assume the absolute worst.